section-engineering-education/engineering-education/articles/robotic-process-automation-use-cases-in-the-healthcare-industry/index.md

 The healthcare sector in any country is a complex system yet critical to the well-being of the citizens.
 It is comprised of medical equipment, health insurance, clinical trials, and more.
 Managing information related to clinical applications, third-party portals, scheduling applications, human resource applications, [enterprise resource planning](https://www.cio.com/article/2439502/what-is-erp-key-features-of-top-enterprise-resource-planning-systems/) (EPR), and radiography information systems is often an uphill task.

 The integration across these systems is equally challenging and labor-intensive.
-It requires the engagement of patients, insurance companies, doctors, and many other stakeholders to ensure seamless care delivery.
+It requires patients, insurance companies, doctors, and many other stakeholders to ensure seamless care delivery.
 Maintaining a balance between the rising number of individuals seeking care and paperwork involved in hospital processes calls for a more efficient and accurate [back-office](https://www.investopedia.com/terms/b/backoffice.asp) process.
 A back office in a healthcare institution includes the administration and the support staff.
-Back-office staff work on regulatory compliance, record maintenance and provide IT, settlement, clearance services.
+Back-office staff work on regulatory compliance, record maintenance, and provide IT, settlement, clearance services.

-Advanced automatic solutions like robotic process automation help healthcare organizations lower operational costs, increase operational efficiency, and reduce the possibility of human error in the data processing.
+Advanced automatic solutions like robotic process automation help healthcare organizations lower operational costs, increase operational efficiency, and reduce human error in data processing.
 RPA systems can process information in a record time and address challenges resulting from human error.

 ### RPA Use Cases in the Healthcare Industry

 #### Patients&#39; Scheduling

 Medical appointment scheduling platforms have improved the healthcare experience for patients and healthcare providers.
-They simplify the process of booking a doctor&#39;s appointment and maximize the usage of the available resources.
+They simplify booking a doctor&#39;s appointment and maximizing the usage of the available resources.
 But, doctors still use different [electronic medical record systems](https://digital.ahrq.gov/key-topics/electronic-medical-record-systems) (EMRs) to schedule patients&#39; appointments.

 Synchronization of real-time data to show appointment availability is challenging with the EMRs systems.
 Doctors are forced to manually feed appointment data into multiple systems for patients to access accurate information about scheduled appointments and available time slots.
 This way, doctors find themselves spending too much time on routine work and insufficient time on patient diagnosis and treatment.